This section covers adding a 1500 watt pure sine wave inverter to the basic electrical system.

 Connect an AWG #2 cable from the positive (red) terminal of the inverter to one of the 4 high amperage fused terminals on the Hub.
 This cable has 5/16 th inch (or M8) lugs on both ends.
 If you have a torque wrench, use 180 in-lb.
 The fuse at this position on the Hub should be a 200 amp AMI fuse (don’t forget to have a spare).

 Connect the negative (black) cable of the same size in the same way as the positive lead.
-Any of the larger negative terminals on the Hub can be used, and you can double it up with another load if needed.
+Any of the larger negative terminals on the Hub can be used.

 Try to keep these supply lines from the Hub to the inverter as short as possible – the longer they are, the larger the voltage drop in these very high current wires.